Carleton Crematorium and Cemetery

-Carleton Crematorium, together with the adjacent necropolis, Carleton Cemetery, is a graveyard located within the Greenlands ward of Blackpool with its main entrance on Stocks Road in Carleton, Poulton-le-Fylde, Lancashire, in England.
+Carleton Crematorium, together with the adjacent necropolis, Carleton Cemetery, is a graveyard located within the Greenlands ward of Blackpool, with its main entrance on Stocks Road in Carleton, Lancashire, England.
 It was opened on 18 July 1935.

-The building was created by Blackpool Borough architect, J.C.
-Robinson, who based his design on his own interpretation of the Mausoleum of Mausolus.
+The building was created by Blackpool Borough architect J. C. Robinson, who based his design on his own interpretation of the Mausoleum of Mausolus.
 At the north door is a chapel containing Books of Remembrance, which note the names of all those cremated or interred there.